 Claiming our tax refund was the only snag we ran into at Sola airport.
-We were given the necessary paperwork at the clothing store and after dropping our bags, we went to the customs counter (located near the check-in kiosks).
+We were given the necessary paperwork at the clothing store, and after dropping off our bags, we went to the customs counter (located near the check-in kiosks).

-The window at the counter was closed and we turned around and saw a blue mailbox on the wall.
-The box had instructions explaining what to do in the event the counter was closed.
+The window at the counter was closed, and we turned around and saw a blue mailbox on the wall.
+The box had instructions explaining what to do if the counter was closed.

 To make a long story short, claiming a tax refund on clothing purchases is not done through Customs.
-It is done through a private company that has a counter next to the Customs counter.
+It is done through a private company with a counter next to the Customs counter.
 That counter was also closed.

 When the counter (for the private company) is closed, the process is to take your receipt (and the clothing purchased with their tags) to your airline’s check-in counter.
 The counter agent will verify the receipt, paperwork, and items.

-They will stamp and sign the receipt and then you will drop the receipt (take a photo of it first!) into the blue mailbox on the wall near the Customs counter.
+They will stamp and sign the receipt, and then you will drop it (take a photo of it first!) into the blue mailbox on the wall near the Customs counter.

-We received 420 NOK ($42 USD, £35) which was 12.2% of our purchase and not too bad considering the process at the airport took only took us 15 minutes.
+We received 420 NOK (42 USD, £35), which was 12.2% of our purchase and not too bad considering the airport process took only 15 minutes.

 Below is a list of resources I used to prep for our vacation in Norway.